Oolong Bubble Tea

 Switch up your bubble tea game by replacing black tea with oolong tea.
-See how easy it is to make delicious boba at home!
+See how easy it is to make this delicious boba at home!

 Oolong bubble tea in a large glass with boba and ice.

-Want to save this article?
+Want to save this?

-Enter your email below and get it sent straight to your inbox.
-Plus, get recipes & tips every week!
+Enter your email and get it sent straight to your inbox.
+Plus, get recipes & tips from me every week!

-Oolong tea is a type of tea that’s between a black and green tea in how it’s processed.
+The basic bubble tea ingredients are tea, milk, sugar, and tapioca balls.
+Oolong bubble tea swaps out the usual black tea with oolong tea.
+Oolong is a type of tea that’s between a black and green tea in how it’s processed.

-Recipe Highlights
+Recipe Summary

 • This oolong bubble tea is made with oolong tea, brown sugar, milk, and tapioca balls.
+There’s caffeine in this drink.

 • The easiest way to make bubble tea at home is to use store-bought tapioca balls.
 All that’s needed is to cook in hot water for a few minutes.

-RELATED: Best Bubble Tea Recipes
+RELATED: 17 Bubble Tea Recipes

 Ingredient Notes